infolinks/deployster/README.md

 querying the resource state, and performing an action.

-- Manifest: a YAML or JSON document (TBD) written by the deployer or developer, that describes _how_ the _final state_ should be.
+- Manifest: a YAML or JSON document (TBD) written by the deployer or developer, that describes _what_ the final state should be.
 It's Deployster's job to use this manifest to _discover_ the current state, and then plan the set of actions that will migrate it to the _desired_ state as described in the manifest.

-- Context: a separate set of variables (inferred from command-line variables and/or YAML or JSON documents) that configure the deployment.
+- Context: a separate set of variables (inferred from command-line variables and/or YAML or JSON documents) augmenting the manifest with dynamic values, allowing you to use the same manifest in different environments or scenarios.
+For example, the manifest may specify that a Kubernetes cluster is to be deployed, but the number of nodes would probably be different between production & QA - this is a value you would store in the context instead of the manifest.
-Since you would usually want to use the same deployment manifests for different environments (eg. QA, production, etc) or scenarios, there will always be some dynamic aspects of the manifests (eg. the amount of CPUs or RAM for a VM).
-The context, by virtue of being dynamic, allows you to avoid storing such information in the manifest.
-You would

 ### Manifest